seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 }
 {% endhighlight %}

 With these changes now we can manually close the connection.
-When `end()` method is called, the client moves to *is ending* state.
-It rejects all new requests, resolves pending requests and then closes the stream:
+When `end()` method is called, the client changes its state to *is ending*.
+Then it rejects all new requests, resolves pending requests and closes the stream:

 {% highlight php %}
 <?php